opencontainers/distribution-spec/spec.md

 #### Push

 Pushing an artifact typically works in the opposite order as a pull: the blobs making up the artifact are uploaded first, and the manifest last.
-However, this order is not required, and you MAY upload content to the registry in any order.

-Pushing an artifact typically works in the opposite order as a pull: the blobs making up the artifact are uploaded first, and the manifest last.
 Strictly speaking, content can be uploaded to the registry in any order, but a registry MAY reject